-CHAPTER II

-PROHIBITION AND PUNISHMENT
+CHAPTER II PROHIBITION AND PUNISHMENT

-4. Prohibition of cultivation of narcotic plants.- No one shall cultivate '[or let his land for cultivation or give possession for cultivation of] any cannabis plant, coca bush or opium poppy, or gather any portion of a cannabis plant, coca bush or opium poppy:
+4. Prohibition of cultivation of narcotic plants.-No one shall cultivate any cannabis plant, coca bush or opium poppy, or gather any portion of a cannabis plant, coca bush or opium poppy :

 Provided that the Federal Government or a Provincial Government authorised by the Federal Government may, subject to such conditions as it may prescribe, permit under a licence cultivation or gathering of any such narcotic plant or any portion thereof exclusively for medical, scientific or industrial purposes.